 Maybe they couldn’t find the right product or were overwhelmed by choice.
-In that case, a product quiz can point them in the right direction.
+In that case, quizzes are a great tool for product discovery.
+Your quiz can point shoppers in the right direction.

 Perhaps they got distracted.
-Now that you’ve collected their email address, you can trigger a timely personalized reminder to invite them back.
+Now that you’ve collected their email address, you can trigger a timely personalized email to invite them back.

 Or maybe they’re just not convinced yet.
-If that’s the reason, you know their preferences; you can deliver personalized discounts that may change their mind.
+If that’s the reason, you know their preferences; you can deliver personalized discounts and other targeted messaging that may change their mind.

 There are many reasons a customer might not convert.
 While product quizzes can’t solve for customers who are simply not interested, they can go a long way to increase sales among customers who are on the fence.

-To increase your chances of converting a shopper, you can add targeted promotions to your quiz.
-If you provide a coupon code for their recommended product, they may be more tempted to take advantage of the good deal and make a purchase.
+To increase your chances of converting a shopper, you can add targeted promotions to your quiz, such as unique coupon codes for a discount on their recommended product.
+That way, shoppers may be more tempted to take advantage of the good deal and make a purchase.